rmarasigan/aws-cdk-samples/s3/s3-presigned-urls/README.md

 });
 ```

-You can test the following by using the provided HTML file that is in the [web/static](web/static/index.html) directory.
-After deploying the stack, remember to update the API Gateway Endpoint on the said HTML file.

 #### CORS Configuration
 * **Allowed Headers**: '*'
 * **Allowed Origins**: '*'
 * **Allowed Methods**: GET, PUT, HEAD

 The preceding policy allows all headers and origins - it is recommended that you use a more restrictive policy for production workloads.

 ### AWS CDK API / Developer Reference
 * [Amazon S3](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3-readme.html)